rrvt/WixApp/WixApp/ReadMe.md

 ## Updates

+### Update 2/20/21

+Noticed, found and fixed a small memory leak.

 ### Update 2/19/21

 Well I tend to move code around and this program would choke every time that I wanted to make a new